Candy Yuen

 Candy Yuen Ka-man (袁嘉敏 (Yuán Jiāmǐn); born October 28, 1984) is a Hong Kong actress and presenter.
 Yuen was a contestant in the Miss Hong Kong 2009 when she won the Miss Photogenic Award.
 She is best known for the female lead in The Gigolo (2015) as Michelle.

+Yuen migrated to London in late 2023 but returned to Hong Kong in March 2025, finding the Asian lifestyle more suitable for her.

 Education

-Yuen graduated from the University of Hong Kong with a major in comparative literature.